Microbiology (MIC) - Graduate Courses

 Clinical Microbiology Practicum I

-Students spend at least 8 full-time weeks (40 hrs/wk) in the clinical laboratories at Gundersen Lutheran Medical Center where they receive training and hands-on experience in clinical microbiology, immunology, parasitology, mycology, and virology.
+Students spend at least 8 full-time weeks (40 hrs/wk) in the clinical laboratories at Gundersen Health System where they receive training and hands-on experience in clinical microbiology, immunology, parasitology, mycology, and virology.
 In addition, students will actively participate with physicians, residents, and medical students in weekly infectious disease rounds and journal club.
 A special course fee applies.
-Prerequisite: acceptance into Biology: Clinical Microbiology MS Program.
+Prerequisite: acceptance into Clinical Microbiology MS Program.
 Offered Fall, Spring, Summer.

 Clinical Microbiology Practicum II

 Students spend at least 6 full-time weeks (40 hrs/wk) in the clinical laboratories at Marshfield Laboratories/St. Joseph’s Hospital/Marshfield Clinic.
 Training will include hands-on experience with state-of-the art molecular biology techniques.
 Specific exercises involving molecular epidemiology and infection control will be emphasized.
 Students will also participate in weekly infectious disease rounds and journal club.
 A special course fee applies.
-Prerequisite: acceptance into Biology: Clinical Microbiology MS Program.
+Students in the Clinical Laboratory Science BS/Clinical Microbiology MS Dual Degree Program will spend 3 full-time weeks (40 hrs/wk) in the clinical laboratories at Marshfield Laboratories/St. Joseph’s Hospital/Marshfield Clinic with training adjusted to reflect their prior internship training.
+Prerequisite: acceptance into Clinical Microbiology MS Program or the Clinical Laboratory Science BS/Clinical Microbiology MS dual degree program.
 Offered Fall, Spring, Summer.

 MIC 790 Cr.2